Do I need planning consent or building regulations?

 With all building work, the owner of the property or land is responsible for meeting the relevant planning rules and building regulations.

-You can check whether you’re likely to need planning permission by reading through our guidance on householder permitted development rights, visiting the Planning Portal’s interactive guide or submitting our Do I need planning permission or building regulations permission form.
+You can check whether you’re likely to need planning permission by reading through our guidance on householder permitted development rights, visiting the Planning Portal’s interactive guide or using our checking service.

 Permitted development rights

 You can make certain types of minor changes to your house without applying for planning permission, this is called "permitted development"